willolsker/pseudo-url-localhost/HTTPS_TESTING_GUIDE.md

 # HTTPS Testing Guide

-This guide will help you test the HTTPS functionality with your existing `ai-fitness.local` configuration.
+This guide will help you test the HTTPS functionality with your existing `ai-fitness.nextium` configuration.

 ## Prerequisites

-1. You already have `ai-fitness.local` mapped to port 3000
+1. You already have `ai-fitness.nextium` mapped to port 3000
 2. Your development server is running on port 3000

 ## Setup Steps